 The blower motor circulates warm air through your home.
 If it fails, you may notice uneven heating or strange noises.

-• Broken Blower Belt: A squealing noise often indicates a slipping or broken belt, which needs replacement by an HVAC technician.
+- Broken Blower Belt: A squealing noise often indicates a slipping or broken belt, which needs replacement by an HVAC technician.
+These kinds of issues are covered extensively in our guide on common furnace repair problems, with fast solutions.

 Heat Exchanger Concerns